Caritas-Analytics/healthcare-data-analysis-dashboard/README.md

-# 🏥 Healthcare Data Analysis Dashboard
+# 🏥 Healthcare Data Analysis Dashboard (SQL + Power BI Project)

 ## 📊 Project Overview
 This project analyzes healthcare encounter data to uncover trends in revenue, diagnosis patterns, and workflow efficiency.

+This project identifies revenue drivers, cost leakages, and workflow inefficiencies in healthcare operations using real-world style data.

 The dashboard was built using **Power BI** and focuses on key performance indicators relevant to healthcare operations.